This Article Is About The Reasons For Home Loan Denial By Mortgage Underwriters

 - This higher credit score requirement to qualify for FHA Loans is called Overlays on behalf of the individual lender

 A loan officer not knowing their lender overlay fully can be a disaster waiting to happen.

 Typical Mortgage Overlays By Lenders

 There are lender overlays on the following:

-- Credit Scores: Minimum credit scores for FHA is 580
+- Credit Scores: Minimum credit score for FHA is 580

 - Most lenders will have overlays on credit scores and require higher scores such as 620 to 640